 % of Total Acceptances: 50.4%

-Despite being less than 25% of the courses available at Cambridge (7/29), STEM degrees accounted for 55% of applicants and 52% of offers in 2022.
-This is evidence of just how in-demand Cambridge’s selection of science-based courses are.
+Despite being only 26% of the courses available at Cambridge (8/30), STEM degrees accounted for 55% of applicants and 50% of offers in 2023.
+This is evidence of just how in-demand Cambridge’s selection of science-based courses is.
+(Be aware that this data includes the Graduate Medicine course, which accounts for 548 STEM applications).

 One of the biggest issues surrounding Oxbridge admissions is the success rates between State/Maintained Schools and Private/Independent Schools, as well as the proportionality compared to student numbers in the UK.
 Cambridge has been working on increasing state school admissions over the years, although they have recently decided to remove their state school admissions targets.
 However, it’s now common to see a greater percentage of state school applicants being admitted over private school.

-This data only covers home applicants, but we can see that State schools outnumber private schools in every metric.
-When looking at just UK applicants, those from state schools made up 72.9% of acceptances compared to 27.1% for private schools.
-This is the highest the divide has ever been.
+This data only covers home applicants and excludes 4% of applicants classed under “Other”, but we can see that State schools outnumber private schools in every metric.
+When looking at just UK applicants, those from state schools made up 73% of acceptances compared to 27% for private schools.

 It remains to be seen how Cambridge’s decision to remove its targets will affect 2024 admissions rates, but for now, we can definitely dispel the myth that “No one at Oxbridge is from State Schools”.